- Who can study away?

 Talk with your study away advisor about the best timeline for your specific program.
 If your program has an early deadline or fills up quickly, you should apply as soon as possible.
 Read more about what to do after Macalester approval

 If your study away plans change, it is important to contact the Center for Study Away immediately.
 You may have the option to defer your plans to a future semester, cancel your plans, or change programs.
 Which of these options are open to you depends on the point in time that your plans change, whether a change is voluntary or not, and other factors.
-Read more about Changes of Plan
+Read more about Change of Plans.

 Information for incoming international exchange students can be found online.
 Read more